From: Neuchâtel, Switzerland

 David's current interests are in the miniaturization and integration in biology and medicine, which includes

 the engineering and utilization of novel micro and nanotechnologies for manipulating, stimulating and studying oligonucleotides, proteins, cells, and tissues.
 The emerging field of nanobiotechnology, in a broad sense, is the most exciting to David, and is also key to tackle some of the major challenges in biology and medicine, for example identifying novel biomarkers for early disease diagnosis and developing low-cost point-of-care diagnostics.

 Awards: David received a fellowship from the Swiss Academy of Engineering Sciences for a one year internship at the National institute of Metrology of Japan from 1997-1998.
 In 2006, David was awarded a Canada Research Chair in Micro- and Nanobioengineering, which was renewed in 2011.
 In 2012, he was further honoured by being selected as Young Scientist by the IAP - the global network of science academies - and asked to represent Canada at the World Economic Forum, the Summer Davos New Champions Meeting in Tianjin, China, Sept 10-15th, 2012.
 In 2013, David Juncker was awarded a fellowship from the German Cancer Research Centre (DKFZ) and became a visiting scientist in Dr. Jörg Hoheisel's Functional Genome Analysis division at the DKFZ in Heidelberg.

 Affiliations: Dr. Juncker is a full professor at McGill University in the Faculty of Medicine.
-Dr. Juncker is a member of the following departments and units and can supervise students wishing to enrol in one of them.
+Dr. Juncker is a member of the following departments and units and can supervise students wishing to enroll in one of them.